ollama/ollama-vscode/README.md

 npm run compile
 ```

-Then open this folder in VS Code and use the Extension Development Host.
+Then open this folder in VS Code and run the Extension Development Host.

 To package a local VSIX: